genuinetools/img/README.md

          --security-opt systempaths=unconfined \
          img.dev
    ```

 4. Run `make` to build.
 This will build an `img` binary in the current directory.
-You can also explore the other
+Explore the other
    targets available in the [Makefile](Makefile) or [basic.mk](basic.mk).

    ```bash
    $ make
    ```

 5. Test the built binary.
 Since we are in the `img` project, we can test building `img` with it's [Dockerfile](Dockerfile)!

    ```bash
    $ ./img build -t test .
    ```

 6. Alright!
 You've built img (twice!) and can start contributing.

 Since your local filesystem is mounted in the container, you can use any IDE or text editor you are comfortable with on